 Elderberry Capers

 So what about brine and fermenting?

-Thankfully the fermenting process renders the cyanide components harmless, therefore, we are able to consume elderberries in their raw form.
+The fermenting process renders the cyanide components in elderberry harmless, therefore, we are able to consume them in their raw form.
+This again only really matters if you are using a European variety.

+Elderberry Capers